-‘Kuih siput’ is a snack which is shaped like snails.
-Hence, the name kuih siput because siput is the Malay word for snails.
-Made very similiarly to gnocchi (Italian pasta), kuih siput is shaped very much smaller and is also flavourful.
-Commonly enjoyed in Malaysia, kuih siput is offered to guests during festive seasons especially Hari Raya or Chinese New Year.
-With some curry powder and other aromatics, kuih siput can be quite addictive to both adults and children.
-I used to enjoy these tremendously only at my relatives' homes in Malacca during Chinese New Year.
-Pair great with shandy or beer!
+‘Kuih siput’ is a snack which is shaped like snails, hence, the name.
+Siput means snail in the Malay language.
+Made very similarly to gnocchi (Italian pasta), kuih siput is shaped very much smaller and is also flavourful.
+Commonly enjoyed in Malaysia, it is offered to guests during the festive seasons especially Hari Raya or Chinese New Year.
+Consisting of some curry powder and aromatics, kuih siput has an addictive taste and is loved by both adults and children.
+I used to enjoy these tremendously at my relatives' homes in Malacca during Chinese New Year.
+Besides, it goes great with shandy or beer too.

-Here are some tips that would help you to create the best crispy kuih siput.
+Here are some tips to help you create crispy kuih siput.

 Fresh curry leaves are not easily available in countries out of Malaysia.
-If you are unable to find them, try looking for the dried ones.
-Alternatively, you may omit them if you are unable to get hold of any but do not let that be a deterrent to stop you from making kuih siput.
+If you are unable to find them, try looking for those which are dried.
+Alternatively, you may omit them if you are unable to get hold of any.
+Do not let that be a deterrent to stop you from making kuih siput.

-If you do not have the board used specially for making kuih siput, you may either use a gnocchi board, the back of a fork as a substitute or a clean comb.
+If you do not have the board used specially for making kuih siput, you may either use a gnocchi board, the back of a fork or a new clean comb.
 Otherwise, simply pinch a small amount of dough between your thumb and index finger and lightly roll the dough.
-That would create the spiral pattern which is the trademark of the kuih siput.
+That would create the spiral pattern which is the trademark of kuih siput.

 Omitting egg and dried shrimps from the recipe is possible.
-It will still turn out delicious albeit not as fragrant with dried shrimps.
-The egg helps to bind the ingredients together and will make the dough softer.
-Without the egg, you would end up with a harder dough but still crunchy kuih siput.
+It will still turn out delicious albeit not as fragrant due to the absence of the dried shrimps.
+The egg helps to bind the ingredients together and makes the dough softer.
+If egg is omitted, the dough would be harder but the kuih siput would still be crunchy.